-Why winter gritting and snow clearance is essential for the education sector
+Why winter gritting is essential for the education sector

 The biggest risk to educational establishments during winter, outside of a global pandemic, is snow and ice, which can cause access problems leading to school closures.